 - A love for the culture and way of life

 Residency by investment opens up doors through which individuals can enjoy increased global mobility throughout the world.

 Permanent residency is a visa status that allows the bearer to legally reside in the host country without being a citizen.
 As a permanent resident, you have the liberty to live, work, attend school and access health care in the host country.

 Live in a safer place

-People who live in countries where there is war or any form of social unrest can ensure that they are safe through a residency by investment scheme in a safer, more stable part of the world.
-Not only will this ensure their safety, it would also open them up to a world of new opportunities perhaps not previously presented to them.
+People who live in countries where there is war or any form of social unrest can ensure that they are safe through a residency-by-investment scheme in a safer, more stable part of the world.
+Not only will this ensure their safety, but it would also open them up to a world of new opportunities perhaps not previously presented to them.